-The Company aims to hold a number of Board meetings per year, in order that the Directors are able to review the exploration and development progress of the Project and all other important issues so as to ensure control is maintained over the Company's affairs.
-In addition, between these formal meetings there is regular contact between the members of the Board as well as with the Company's consultants, management and the Nominated Adviser and Corporate Broker (details of which can be found on page 92.
+The Company holds regular Board meetings during the year, at which the Directors review the exploration and development progress of the Project and all other important issues to ensure control is maintained over the Company's affairs.
+There is set out below details of the number of meetings of the board held during that financial year and of the attendance by Directors.

+In addition, between these formal meetings there is regular contact with the Company's consultants, management and the Nominated Adviser and Broker.
 The Directors are kept fully informed of investment, financial and other matters that are relevant to the business of the Company and that should be brought to the attention of the Directors.
-The Directors also have access to the Company Secretary and, where necessary in the furtherance of their duties, to independent professional advice at the expense of the Company.
+The Directors also have access to the Company Secretary and, where necessary in the furtherance of their duties, to independent professional advice at the expense of the Company (Code Provision 16).

-The Board considers agenda items laid out in the notice and agenda, which are formally circulated to the Board in advance of a meeting as part of the Board papers and, therefore, Directors may request any agenda items to be added that they consider appropriate for Board discussion.
+The Board considers agenda items laid out in the notice and agenda, which are formally circulated to the Board in advance of a meeting as part of the Board papers.
+The Directors may request any agenda items to be added that they consider appropriate for Board discussion.
 Additionally, each Director is required to inform the Board of any potential or actual conflicts of interest prior to Board discussion.

 The quorum for a Board meeting is two but attendance by all Directors at each meeting is strongly encouraged.
 Whilst Directors try to arrange their schedules accordingly, non-attendance is unavoidable in certain circumstances.

-During 2018, eight Board meetings were held and two meetings of a sub-committee of the Board.
+During 2019, five Board meetings were held and two meetings of a sub-committee of the Board.
 The table below details the number of Board meetings.

 Board Committee

 Total meetings meetings

-Clifford Thomas Elphick 10 8 2
+Clifford Thomas Elphick 7 5 2

-Michael John Haworth 9 7 2

-Jonathan Andrew Velloza 1 1 0
+Jonathan Andrew Velloza 7 5 2

-Clinton James Dines 8 8 0
+Clinton James Dines 5 5 0